 Untold

-Why did the Nazis murder hundreds of thousands of Roma and Sinti?
-Why were so few Roma and Sinti allowed to come to Sweden?
+Why did the Nazis murder hundreds of thousands of Sinti and Roma?
+Why were so few allowed to come to Sweden?
 And why is this so untold?

 Untold begins with the resistance in the Roma section of the Auschwitz-Birkenau camp in 1944 and tells both about the background and the consequences of the genocide.
 In the exhibition, you will encounter previously unknown testimonies and unique artefacts.
 What emerges is the scale of the Nazis’ crimes, the story of the few who survived, and the long road to recognition.

-The genocide of Roma and Sinti during the Holocaust was not officially acknowledged by the German state until the 1980s, and research into the genocide has only gained momentum in recent decades.
+The genocide of Sinti and Roma during the Holocaust was recognized by West Germany in 1982 and did not officially become a day of remembrance in the EU until 2015.
+Research into the genocide has only gained momentum in recent decades.
 For a long time, the genocide of Europe’s Roma population remained quite unknown and untold.

 In Sweden, many live with the genocide as part of their family history.
 In the exhibition Untold, you will meet Rose-Marie, Eugen, Lenka, Bronislaw, and their descendants.
 Their life stories endure because they were told — and because someone continues to tell them.